LCAV/easy-dsp/docs-source/docs/data-handlers.md

 dataHandlers.registerNewType('customtype', myDataHandler);
 ```

-You can write this code in the file `js/myHandlers.js`
+The data handler can be registered by adding the above line to the file `js/myHandlers.js`.

 ### Using it